shikharbahikmagar/laravel_job_board_api/README.md

 18. Update Job Application status

-            endpoint (method = put)
+            //endpoint (method = put)
              http://127.0.0.1:8000/api/employer/update-job-submissions-status/1
-            status can be only pending, accepted and rejected data
+            //status can be only pending, accepted and rejected
+             //data
              {
                 "status": "accepted"
             }

-             after 10 minutes of submission the email will be sent to user.
+             //after 10 minutes of submission the email will be sent to applicant.

-             Resend is used to send email use the below api key in .env file
+             //Resend is used to send email use the below api key in .env file

-             RESEND_API_KEY = re_Rak2yziQ_Asi1evHCyfDm5AG3sWJJ1LNW
+             //RESEND_API_KEY = re_Rak2yziQ_Asi1evHCyfDm5AG3sWJJ1LNW

-             make sure this address is used in MAIL_FROM_ADDRESS in .env MAIL_FROM_ADDRESS="no-reply@shikharbahik.com.np"
+             //make sure this address is used in MAIL_FROM_ADDRESS in .env
+             //MAIL_FROM_ADDRESS="no-reply@shikharbahik.com.np"

 20. Get the job submissions details

-            this details only available to job post owner (employer)
+            //this details only available to job post owner (employer)

-            endpoint
+            //endpoint
             http://127.0.0.1:8000/api/employer/get-job-submissions

-            employer should be logged in
+            //employer should be logged in

 18 Logout

-        for user
+        //for user
-        end point (method = get)
+        //end point (method = get)
         http://127.0.0.1:8000/api/user/logout

-        for employer method = get
+        //for employer method = get
         http://127.0.0.1:8000/api/employer/logout

-        make sure token is inserted as already explained above
+        //make sure token is inserted as already explained above